RI.gov R.I. Government Agencies | Privacy Policy |

 How do I register to vote?

-You can register to vote in Rhode Island by completing a Voter Registration Form which may be obtained at your local Board of Canvassers or the RI Board of Elections.
+You can register to vote in Rhode Island ONLINE, or by completing a Voter Registration Form which may be obtained at your local Board of Canvassers or the RI Board of Elections.
 You can also download the form from this site.
 Many agencies which serve the public, such as the Department of Motor Vehicles, Department of Human Services, Department of Mental Health etc. also offer registration services to their clients as mandated by the National Voter Registration Act.
 See our Voter Registration section to download the current form and obtain more information on the requirements to register to vote in Rhode Island.

 Can I view my voter registration record?